Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/africa.md

 Later, I was reassigned to the Lagos-Ibadan Project, which had just started.
-I remained with that project for most of my time in Nigeria, progressing from a junior position to a senior role.
+I remained with that project for most of my 3 years in Nigeria, progressing from a junior position to a senior role.

 The early days in Nigeria were quite uneventful.
 The project site was located in a very rural village, and for safety reasons, I wasn’t allowed to leave without permission.
 Most of my time was spent at the camp, waiting for third parties and construction managers to approach me with financial matters.
 Occasionally, I visited the construction site for audits and inspections to review progress and estimate project costs.